bukka/WordPress/wp-content/plugins/grand-media/readme.txt

 = Modules Updated =
 * Go to Gmedia Gallery Modules page and update installed premium modules to latest versions

+= Gmedia Gallery v1.8.95 =
+* Added: Setting "Delete original images"
+* Added: Setting to show Related Media for WP tags and categories archive pages
+* Added: Setting to show Related Media for WP Posts based on tag names
+* Fixed: Gallery Share button in the admin linked to wrong post
+* Improved: Load module styles before the module content
+* Improved: Clear cache after module update
+* Improved: Do not show Reset Filter for author if there is only one author who can not view others media

 = Gmedia Gallery v1.8.94 =
 * Fixed: Compatibility with Wordpress less than 4.4